 It’s really a little more complicated than that as there are escalations and reminders but the point is that a small number of notifications are sent, regardless of the number of actual errors that happen.
 It’s a well understood problem.

 Imagine my surprise then, when I discovered a team recently that was making this very same mistake.
 Sending a new email on every error.
-They had no idea of the problems that this would cause and likely nobody would discover until it well after it was in production.
+They had no idea of the problems that this would cause and likely nobody would discover it until well after it was in production.

 We have a tendency to take inexperienced people and have them work as fast as possible, all by themselves.
 This results in mistakes that could have easily been avoided and causes us to solve problems that have already been solved.
 Both dangerous and wasteful.